ara3d/bim-open-schema/README.md

 Having a predefined schema that is jointly defined by experts significantly reduces the cost and effort of developing tools for unlocking the potential of BIM data.

-## Design Goals of Revit Schema
+## 📐 Guiding Principles

-The Revit Schema is optimized for the following design goals in order:
+The BIM Open Schema is optimized for the following design goals in order:

-1. Efficiently extract data out of Revit
+1. Efficiently extract data out of popular AEC design tools
 2. Efficiently import into columnar data formats and relational databases.
 3. Simplicity and ease of use for analytics and machine learning

-## Serialization Formats (Readers and Writers)
+## 📝Serialization Formats (Readers and Writers)

-A Schema should be agnostic of any specific serialization format.
-We provide tools and examples to convert Ara 3D Revit Schema to/from:
+A schema should be agnostic of any specific serialization format.
+We provide tools and examples to convert BIM Open Schema to/from:

 - Revit (via Plug-ins)
 - JSON